dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 Managed varargs are not supported in .NET Core.

-Managed/native varargs are currently not supported on RISC-V.
+Managed/native varargs are supported on Windows only.

 ## Generics